rkoshak/openhab-rules-tools/README.md

 3. Maunally run the rule, watching openhab.log for progress and errors.
 If there are errors, you likely need to install the library manually.

 ## Rule Templates
-Rule templates are written in various languages.
+Rule templates are written primarily GraalVM JS (i.e. JS Scripting).
 Sometimes they will have dependencies that must be separately installed (other templates, libraries, add-ons).
 See the readme and the docs for each template for more details.